-Announcing the extremely special vertical release of our first three vintages of Estate Meritage signed by John, Austin or Paul Hawley!
+An extremely special vertical release of our first three vintages of Estate Meritage signed by John, Austin or Paul Hawley!

 The Estate Meritage is a multi-layered and complex blend, showcasing Bordeaux varietals from the Hawley Vineyard.
 All the grapes for this wine were grown on our ranch and farmed organically.
 The small yields and thick skins from our vineyard produce very concentrated wines in both color and flavor.